1005 N. Marion St.

 DUI Checkpoints in Tampa

 Update: The Tampa Police Department announced that on Saturday night, August 20, 2022, it conducted DUI/Safety Checkpoint.
 The checkpoint was scheduled to begin at 10:00 p.m. and continue until 1:00 a.m. on Sunday, August 21, 2022.
-The checkpoint took place at Sligh Ave. and Branch St. near the American Legion Park located at 106 E Sligh Ave, Tampa, FL 33604.
+The checkpoint occurred at Sligh Ave. and Branch St. near the American Legion Park at 106 E Sligh Ave, Tampa, FL 33604.

 Law enforcement agencies are required to announce DUI checkpoints at least 24 hours in advance.
-Over the past five years, the number of DUI sobriety checkpoints has been down dramatically because law enforcement agencies are focusing more on saturation patrols.
+Over the past five years, DUI sobriety checkpoints have decreased dramatically as law enforcement agencies focus on saturation patrols.

-In a saturation patrol, several officers focus on one area and concentrate on pulling over as many people as possible for traffic violations actually observed by the officer.
+In saturation patrols, several officers focus on one area and conduct as many stops as possible for traffic violations.
 At checkpoints, on the other hand, vehicles are pulled over randomly even though no traffic violation occurred.

 Click here to read more about our Recent Case Results in Drunk Driving Cases.